arancicarini/Middleware-2019-2020/Akka/AkkaProject/README.md

 | `/test/nodes` | GET | -                                                         | Return a representation of all nodes currently up in the cluster | `"nodes": [{ "hashKey":"hash1", "node": {"local": false,"terminated": false}}, { "hashKey": "hash2","node": {"local": false, "terminated": false }}, { "hashKey": "hash3",  "node": { "local": true, "terminated": false}}]` |

 ## Main features
+- full distribution
 - K fault tolerant: upon a failure of a node, its data are replicated to another node
-- Client centric consistency
+- Client centric consistency: synchronous writes
-- Synchronous writes
 - Support for dynamic insertion of nodes into the cluster
-- REST APIs to interact with the nodes: a client can interact with any node indifferently
+- REST APIs to interact with the cluster and get the services
 - Each data has a leader replica which solves W/W conflicts
 ## Common issues.
 - if the project does not build, try